singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 If a node n doesn't have a right subtree, then we are done traversing n's subtree.
 We need to pick up where we left off with n's parent, which we'll call q.

 If n was to the left of q, then the next node we should traverse should be q (again, since left - >  current ->  right).

 If n were to the right of q, then we have fully traversed q's subtree as well.
 We need to traverse upwards from q until we find a node x that we have not fully traversed.
 How do we know that we have not fully traversed a node x?
-We know we have hit this case when we move from a left node to its parent.The left node is fully traversed, but its parent is not.
+We know we have hit this case when we move from a left node to its parent.
+The left node is fully traversed, but its parent is not.

 The pseudocode looks like this:
 ```